The Miser’s 3 Things:

 When I was doing my rollover online, Vanguard separated the 401(k) money from the Roth money.
 As described above, I rolled over my entire 401(k) into the new employer’s plan.

 Then, when it came to the Roth money, I rolled over that entire amount into a new Vanguard Roth IRA.
-You can even keep the money in the same target-date retirement fund, or whatever investment fund you’ve chosen.
+You can pick the same target-date retirement fund that you use for your 401(k) — or any other fund you’ve chosen.

 No, it’ll no longer be as simple as having both investments in a single plan account.
 But as long as I make all future Roth contributions into this new Roth IRA, I’ll never have more than two retirement accounts to keep track of (my company 401(k) plan being the other).